-The establishment has been licensed by the HTA since August 2013.
-This was the establishment's fifth inspection; the last inspection took place in April 2021.
+The establishment has been licensed by the HTA since December 2021.
+This was the establishment's first inspection.
+The establishment has appointed a new DI since the license was granted and the name of the corporate body holding the license has changed.

-The establishment has appointed a new DI, has contracted a new courier for distribution of tissues and cells and has updated procedures and databases associated with the tracking of tissues and cells since the previous inspection.